 By Martin Ebner

 The BMI (Body mass index) is currently used around the world to determine whether an adult is of a healthy weight for their height.
-It can however, be deceiving.
+It can however, be somewhat deceiving.
 A 5ft 10inch man that weights 80kg would be considered overweight and Arnold Schwarzenegger in the prime of his life (Not now) considered obese according to the body mass index.

 Why the BMI is inaccurate